 She leans heavily on Junpei as they trek up to the third floor, her arm wrapped tightly around his back.
 He considered offering to give her a piggyback ride, but he felt that would hurt her pride more than anything else.
 Hamuko could walk to her room just fine.

-He sets her on her bed and thinks about telling her to change into nightclothes, but that’s just not an issue he wants to cover with her.
+He sets her on her bed and thinks about telling her to change into nightclothes, but ultimately decides against it.
 Junpei doesn’t think he’s ever actually been in her room before, but somehow it doesn’t surprise him.
 The room practically screams Hamuko.

 “Uh, see you tomorrow, Hamuko.
 And feel better, okay?
 Don’t want you to get sick on the last day of school.”
 Saying her name doesn’t hurt anymore, but he does sense a sort of finality in his tone.